0xdreadnaught/ArtifactToolkit/README.md

 Artifact Toolkit is a collection of Dockerized services focusing on secure sharing of artifacts and tools during a pentesting engagement.
 One member of the team will host the services, while the other members hook in to share/pull as needed.
 All user sessions are invalidated on boot (adjustable time limit pending).
 The primary service is Krypt-Server, a PKI/JSON based authentication service running in the artifacttoolkit-auth container.
 [Pending:] After the user authenticates with the Krypt server and receives a valid session, their IP is whitelisted with the other services.

 ## Features
-- PKI-based authentication using public keys
+- PKI-based authentication.
-- JSON data storage for user information
+- JSON data storage for user metadata.
-- Dockerized services for easy deployment
+- Dockerized services for easy deployment.
-- Extensible architecture for future services
+- Extensible architecture for future services.

   [![Codacy Security Scan](https://github.com/0xdreadnaught/ArtifactToolkit/actions/workflows/codacy.yml/badge.svg)](https://github.com/0xdreadnaught/ArtifactToolkit/actions/workflows/codacy.yml)